Global GreenTagCertTM GreenRateTM Level A Certified

 How you can promote local manufacturing by choosing the Australian Made logo

-Now being used by over 2600 businesses, the Australian Made logo appears on more than 16,000 products ranging from high-end beauty products to industry materials, across both domestic and international export markets.
+Support for Australian Made products, ranging from high-end beauty products to industry materials, continues to grow across domestic and international export markets.

 As a shopper, you can get involved in Australian Made Week and encourage local manufacturing by: